ChrisB831/Ref3_FastAPI/model_card.md

 ## Ethical Considerations
+A slice analysis has indicated that  model performance changes significantly across categorical levels

 An analysis using the Aequitas tool has indicated that the model is not fair for at least some classes within the data, specifically

 * Some groups are not represented equally in the training data and that a classifier gives equal probability with respect to a target variable, independent of whether a subject is or is not contained within a protected group

 * Not all groups have proportionately equal type 1 (false positive) and type 2 (false negative) rates made by the model

 Highlighting a few illustrative cases, the model is...
 * 1.27 times more likely to incorrectly predict a black individual has a lower income when compared to a white individual
 * 1.65 times more likely to incorrectly predict a female individual has a lower income when compared to a male individual
 * generally more likely to incorrectly predict individual from "non-professional" occupation (i.e. machine operator, service, cleaner) has a lower income when compared to a "professional" occupation

-*Mention something about the slices*

 ## Caveats and Recommendations

-TBD
+It is acknowledged that the developed model is very rudimentary.
+Its is suggested that performance may be increased by additional feature engineering and hyperparameter tuning.